Svrf/svrf-csharp-client/docs/MediaApi.md

             // Configuration.Default.AddApiKeyPrefix("x-app-token", "Bearer");

             var apiInstance = new MediaApi();
-            var q = q_example;  // string | Url-encoded search query
+            var q = q_example;  // string | Url-encoded search query.
-            var type = type_example;  // string | The type of Media to be returned (optional) var stereoscopicType = stereoscopicType_example;  // string | Search only for Media with a particular stereoscopic type (optional) var size = 56;  // int? | The number of results to return per-page, from 1 to 100 default: 10 (optional) var pageNum = 56;  // int? | Pagination control to fetch the next page of results, if applicable (optional)
+            var type = type_example;  // string | The type of Media to be returned. (optional) var stereoscopicType = stereoscopicType_example;  // string | Search only for Media with a particular stereoscopic type. (optional) var category = category_example;  // string | Search only for Media with a particular category. (optional) var size = 56;  // int? | The number of results to return per-page, from 1 to 100 default: 10. (optional) var pageNum = 56;  // int? | Pagination control to fetch the next page of results, if applicable. (optional)

             try
             {
                 // Search Endpoint
-                SearchMediaResponse result = apiInstance.Search(q, type, stereoscopicType, size, pageNum);
+                SearchMediaResponse result = apiInstance.Search(q, type, stereoscopicType, category, size, pageNum);
                 Debug.WriteLine(result);
             }
             catch (Exception e)